Taniakellyhealth

 Yes we have some availability outside business hours.
 Be sure to let us know any scheduling requirements you may have up front so we can best support you.

 Individual sessions can be charged directly to you, no referral is needed to be a full fee-paying client.
+Medicare rebates are available for most consultations however there is an out of pocket expense.
 Please contact us directly for current pricing.

 Cancellations are to be made no later than 24 hours prior to your appointment, to avoid charges.